Aidge demonstration#

 Generate main file#

-Export scheduler only generates the export of the kernels and a forward function which calls the kernels in the order described by the scheduler.
+function generates only the kernel exports and a forward function that invokes them in the order defined by the scheduler.

 aidge_core.export_utils.generate_main_cpp("myexport", model)